segf00lt/mc/README.md

 # mc

-`mc` is a command line filter inspired by the Unix tools `expr` and `bc`.
-When finished, it'll be able to do relational, bitwise and arithmetic operations on real, whole and natural numbers (bitwise are restricted to naturals, see `parser.y`).
+`mc` is a command line tool inspired by the Unix tools `expr` and `bc`.
+When finished, it'll be able to do relational, bitwise and arithmetic operations on real, whole and natural numbers (some operations are restricted to certain domains, see `parser.y`).

 ## Potential features